HomeProjectsEuclid Avenue Bicycle and Pedestrian Enhancements

 Adapting to Meet Community Needs

-National City determined the corridor needed improvements, which resulted in the development of the City’s Bicycle Master Plan.
+National City identified the corridor needed improvements, which resulted in the development of the City’s Bicycle Master Plan.
 Initially, enhancements focused solely on bicycle pathway improvements, but after several community meetings, the need for pedestrian improvements at key crossing locations became evident and were added to the project.

 Design and Implementation